 Libraries are an invaluable community resource for seniors.
-Green Valley senior home care experts often advise aging adults to go visit the library every now and then.
+Green Valley home care experts often advise aging adults to go visit the library every now and then.
 Here are a few reasons why seniors should check out their local library.

 1. Community Outreach Programs

 The local library may have programs geared specifically towards seniors, ranging from history projects to bowling leagues to book clubs.
 When seniors stay active in their community through outreach programs, it can help stave off loneliness and depression.

 For many seniors, new technology can be difficult to understand.
 Libraries have computer labs, rentable tablets, and other technology seniors may not have at home.
 Librarians can assist seniors with new technology.
 Learning about computers can help your loved one stay connected and keep him or her mentally sharp.

 For seniors who love to read, libraries offer a wealth of wonderful literature.
 From romance to nonfiction, every book lover can find something to read in their local library.
 Most libraries have a dedicated large print section to assist aging adults with weak eyesight.
 Seniors can also check out digital books and read them on their personal tablet or e-reader.